loganc04/troisjs.github.io/src/guide/meshes/index.md

 ### Access three.js mesh

-You should set a *ref* on your mesh :
+You should set a *ref* on your mesh:

 ```html
 <Box ref="box" />
 ```

-You can then access three.js mesh in your component script :
+You can then access three.js mesh in your component script:

 ```js
 const mesh = this.$ref.box.mesh;